-Cancun`s postcard perfect beaches with warm white powdery sand and turquoise crystal clear waters have made it one of world`s favourite tropical destinations.
-The City has got perfect balance between relaxation and endless entertainment options.
+Cancun`s postcard-perfect beaches with warm white powdery sand and turquoise crystal clear waters have made it one of the world`s favourite tropical destinations.
+The city has got a perfect balance between relaxation and endless entertainment options.

 However, Cancun is fighting off its bad reputation of being a top party destination because thousands of American students are flooding Cancun for Spring Break.
-It is an ideal destination especially for younger generation with a 365 day party available for college students.
+It is an ideal destination, especially for the younger generation with a 365-day party available for college students.

 THE HISTORY BEHIND PARADISE

 This large holiday centre was just a dot on the map before 1970.
-Four decades ago, Cancun was a deserted peninsula and only few people knew of its existence.
-Due to its perfect weather and natural beauty a nearly forgotten region of the Caribbean was selected by the Mexican government as an ideal place for tourism development.
-Once small fishing village Kankun on the northeast coast of the Yucatan Peninsula became one of the most visited destinations in Mexico, attracting millions tourists annually.
-Today Cancun is home to a half million residents and is Mexican the most prosperous city in the Yucatan Peninsula.
+Four decades ago, Cancun was a deserted peninsula, and only a few people knew of its existence.
+Due to its perfect weather and natural beauty, a nearly forgotten region of the Caribbean was selected by the Mexican government as an ideal place for tourism development.
+Once small fishing village Kankun on the northeast coast of the Yucatan Peninsula became one of the most visited destinations in Mexico, attracting millions of tourists annually.
+Today Cancun is home to a half-million residents and is Mexican the most prosperous city in the Yucatan Peninsula.
 Based on the reaction of many people we meet, you either love Cancun or hate it.

 Unfortunately, the large hotels and spring break atmosphere have resulted in large parts of Cancun losing its Mexican identity.
 But it doesn`t mean that you can`t enjoy the area.
 The city offers so much more than just wild spring break parties and glitzy hotels.
 Don`t let the party reputation fool you – Cancun has much more than that.

-Step away from resort`s pools and go sit on the sand and realise that much of Cancun`s beauty rests beyond the luxury interior of your 5 star hotel.
-After you look at the neon –turquoise waters, after sinking your toes in softest sands you ever felt, after just few hours there, your opinion will do a complete 180 degree turn.
+Step away from resort`s pools and sit on the sand and realise that much of Cancun`s beauty rests beyond the luxury interior of your 5-star hotel.
+After you look at the neon –turquoise waters, after sinking your toes in softest sands you ever felt, after just a few hours there, your opinion will do a complete 180-degree turn.

 There are two parts of Cancun: one is the Hotel Zone (Zona Hotelera) and downtown Cancun.
 The Zona Hotelera, a narrow piece of land shaped like the number “7”, is entirely composed by all-inclusive resorts, shopping malls, restaurants and visitor attractions.
-On the mainland is the fast growing city, also known as Downtown.
-It is a place where most independent travellers stay and the locals live.
+On the mainland is the fast-growing city, also known as downtown.
+It is a place where most independent travellers stay, and the locals live.
 Ciudad Cancun gives you a taste of local flavour or undeveloped beach.
-So, in order to get the full feel for Cancun, you really need to see both.
+So, to get the full feel for Cancun, you need to see both.

 GETTING AROUND CANCUN

 If you are staying in Cancun, forget about renting a car or taking an expensive taxi.
-Cancun has the greatest bus system of any tourist destination we`ve been to.
-The buses run 24 hours a day throughout the Cancun Hotel Zone and the cost of one way ticket is only about 8.5 pesos.
-It is very easy to use and the most important – very cheap.
-The public transport in Cancun is a great alternative to expensive taxis.
+Cancun has the most excellent bus system of any tourist destination we`ve been to.
+The buses run 24 hours a day throughout the Cancun Hotel Zone, and the cost of a one-way ticket is only about 8.5 pesos.
+It is straightforward to use and the most important – very cheap.
+The public transport in Cancun is an excellent alternative to expensive taxis.